HuidaeCho/projpicker/README.md

 Tested with PROJ 7.2.1 in Python 3.7.2

-Requires the PROJ database (e.g., `/usr/share/proj/proj.db`) and the following standard modules:
+Requires the PROJ database (e.g., `/usr/share/proj/proj.db`) only for recreating the provided `projpicker.db`, if you want, and the following standard modules:
 * argparse
 * os